Widespread closures planned at popular arts and crafts retailer - full locations

-Hobbycraft closing down: widespread store closures planned at UK arts and crafts retailer - list of locations
+Hobbycraft closing down: widespread store closures including job cuts at centre on Derby border

 and on Freeview 262 or Freely 565